 - The UE is not provisioned with subscription credentials that grant access to a SO-PLMN or to an SO-SNPN.

-- As part of the onboarding process the UE shall get grant access to an SO-SNPN based on e.g. default UE credentials.
+- As part of the onboarding process the UE shall get access granted to an O-SNPN based on e.g. default UE credentials.

 - The Onboarding SNPN (O-SNPN) that is used by the UE in the onboarding process is not necessarily the same as the SO-SNPN (Subscription Owner SNPN) for which subscription credentials will be provisioned in the UE.

 - The O-SNPN operator has access to a Default Credential Server (DCS), which is used to verify that UE is subject to onboarding based on UE identifier and the associated default UE credentials.
 The DCS is used for 5GS-level UE authentication/authorization during registration to O-SNPN for onboarding purpose.
 The owner of the DCS is out of scope of this document and can be inside or outside of the O-SNPN e.g. DCS can be owned by the device manufacturer, by a PLMN, by a SNPN other than the O-SNPN or by a 3rd party.
+The DCS has the business relationship with the O-SNPN if the DCS is outside of the O-SNPN.

 Editor's note: Whether the 5GS-level UE authentication/authorization during registration for onboarding purposes is needed is FFS and will be determined by SA WG3.

-Editor's note: As the unique UE identifier is only unique within the DCS, how the O-SNPN can find a DCS given a unique UE identifier is FFS.

 NOTE 2: The security aspects and mechanisms for the data connection between the UE and the Provisioning Server (e.g. to prevent a fake Provisioning Server from provisioning the UE) are to be studied by SA WG3.